 Princess Ariadne entered the tent and received the applause due to any other-worldly carrier of delight.

 "Her beauty causes men to throw flowers at her feet," said the ringmaster.
-"And impels women to buy plates with her picture on them.
-Her horse, August, has killed a barber, a tax collector, and a Gypsy palm reader.
-An untamable man-killer, until the princess soothed him with her touch."
+"And inspires women to buy plates with her picture on them.
+Her horse, Bucephalus, has killed a barber, a tax collector, and a Gypsy palm reader.
+He was an untamable killer of men, until the princess soothed him with her touch."

-Princess Ariadne performed her stunts on horseback.
-Acrobatics, trick shots, cards.
-As she weaved her spell, however, as she commanded every eye, as her charm saturated the big top, Princess Ariadne was interrupted by, of all things, a goose honk.
+Princess Ariadne performed her stunts on horseback, such as acrobatics, trick shots, card tricks.
+As she weaved her spell, however, as she commanded every eye, as her charm pervaded the big top, Princess Ariadne was interrupted by, of all things, a goose honk.

 "I am King Tuffy," said the villain.
 "I will marry the beautiful princess.
 Anyone tries to stop me, and me and my hoard of cut-throats will grab his wrists, beat him with his own fists, and ask him why he hits himself.
 I know that makes you cry."

-"Mmm Mmm," said a priest carried into the ring.
-"Mmm Mmm Mmm."
+"Mumble mumble," said a priest carried into the ring.
+"Mumble mumble mumble."

 "Skip that part," said King Tuffy.
 "Get to the part where you marry us."

-"Marry us, or else."
-King Tuffy pulled the gag from the priest.
+"Marry us, or else," said King Tuffy who then pulled the gag from the priest.

-"—if anyone knows any reason why this couple should not marry," said the priest, "please speak now or forever hold your peace."
+"If anyone knows a reason why this couple should not marry," said the priest, "please speak now or forever hold your peace."

-"Mademoiselle Princess," said a be-crowned little dog.
-"I halt your wedding... with much dashing."
+"Mademoiselle Princess," hailed a reply from the darkness that maroons us in the world.
+"I halt your wedding, with much dashing."

 "And who are you?" said King Tuffy.

-Stooges pounced, stooges swung their wooden boards, stooges reached out, only to land on their faces, to hit themselves, to wonder where the dog even was.
+Stooges pounced, stooges swung their wooden boards, stooges reached out, all to land on their faces, to hit each other, to wonder where the dog even was.

-Then the crowd erupted.
-The little dog snatched from the air the last flying cork and collapsed at Princess Ariadne's feet.
+Then the crowd erupted in outrage.
+The little dog leaped, took the last bullet, and fell at the feet of Princess Ariadne.

-Princess Ariadne kissed the little dog.
-A flash lit the ring, from which the smoke cleared.
-In each other's arms were Princess Ariadne and a regal young man, slim and handsome, the gaudiest and prettiest ever seen.
-While the crowd cheered their pleasure and astonishment, however, an invisible drama spilled into the darkness around them.
+The princess kissed the little dog.
+A flash burst from the ring.
+The smoke cleared to show, in the arms of each other, Princess Ariadne and a regal young man.
+Slim and handsome they were, the gaudiest and prettiest ever seen.
+While the crowd cheered their pleasure and astonishment, however, a drama spilled unseen into the darkness that hid them.

-Circumstances usually did not allow Spot to take less than the entire night to dry out from a dunking.
-So damp Spot was when the stranger approached and unlatched the little dog's cage.
+Spot often needed the entire night to dry out from a dunking.
+So damp Spot was, when a stranger approached and unlatched the little dog's cage.

 "You can stay here for the rest of your life," said the stranger.
-"To live outside of the big top.
-To wait for your brief moments of glory in the light.
-Or you can leave with me and we can begin your adventure."
-The little dog shook off fatigue and exhaustion, and the two figures escaped into the darkness of the night.
+"To live stranded at the edges of the light.
+To wait for your brief tease of glory in the big top.
+Or are you instead ready to go?"
+The two figures then cast off from the hard, stony reef of the little dog's hopes and broken heart, and drifted into the darkness of the night.